-Two Bootcamps will run for seven-and-a-half days over three weeks, in the second half of 2018.
+Two Bootcamps will run for seven-and-a-half days over three weeks, in the second half of 2018 and early 2019.

 Some days will be full-time (typically between 10am and 4pm) and others part-time.
 There will also be evening, weekend and video-conference sessions to offer flexible participation.

 Bootcamps will take place at State Library Victoria or ACMI X, both in central Melbourne.
 An added location may be offered subject to demand.

 While the Bootcamp program is designed to be flexible, it’s worth noting that one of its benefits is that participants are part of a cohort, or group, in which peer learning and networking play a valuable role.

 More information on the Bootcamp timetable will be available soon.

 Please email the State Library’s StartSpace team at firstname.lastname@example.org to register your interest and keep up-to-date with the Foundry658 program.